boyangshang/FADS/README.md

 ds_sample = data[ds_idx,:]
 ```

 The returned Numpy array ds_idx contains the selected indices of each subsample point; the selected DS subsample is fully-sequential.
 We can plot the subsamples at various sizes as follows.
-In the below plot, n denotes the subsample size and the subsample is fully-sequential.
-The red circles indicate selected subsample points and the gray dots represent a size-2000 random subset of the data set.
+In the below plot, n denotes the subsample size.
+The red open circles indicate selected subsample points and the gray dots represent a size-2000 random subset of the data.

 <img src="https://github.com/boyangshang/FADS/blob/main/Graphs4Readme/2D_gmm_DS_norep_subsample.jpg" alt="DS subsample" width="850"/>

 ## Diversity Subsampling With Replacement
-The function in **FADS** that selects a diverse subsample from a data set with replacement is the 'DS_WR' function.
-There are three additional hyper-parameters for the ’DS_WR’ function: n_components, init_params and max_iter, the definitions of which are the same as in [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement).
+The DS_WR function in **FADS** selects a diverse subsample from a data set with replacement.
+There are three hyper-parameters for the ’DS_WR’ function: n_components, init_params and max_iter, the definitions of which are the same as in [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement).

-The following code shows how to use **FADS** to select a diverse subsample with replacement.
+The following code shows how to use the DS_WR function to select a diverse subsample from a data set with replacement.
 ```python
 #we will suppress warnings given by the sklearn GMM module due to convergence issues
 import warnings